By Kate lead writer, and Lindsey, contributing writer

 Why Do Detox Reactions Happen?

-Ideally, detox symptoms should be minor or non-existent, truthfully.
-A bit of mild fatigue and slight nausea is pretty normal; severe nausea is not.
+Ideally, detox symptoms should be minor or non-existent.
+A bit of mild fatigue and slight nausea are pretty normal; severe nausea is not.

-Detox reactions happen because toxins are being released into your system.
+Detox reactions happen because toxins are being released into your system at a rate that the body can’t efficiently clear them.
 They are stored up in your fat cells or yeast cells or other parts of your body.
 Once you begin the detox and start losing weight or killing off excess yeast, you are releasing these stored toxins into your system.
 (In some cases, you may not be able to get rid of excess yeast or lose weight if your body is storing a lot of toxins there – it is protecting you.
-This happened to Ben, he was not able to get rid of the yeast after a full year of yeast detox protocol because it was binding the arsenic.
+This happened to Ben, Kate’s husband.
+He was not able to get rid of the yeast after a full year of yeast detox protocol because it was binding the arsenic.
 Once he detoxed that, the yeast began to go.)

 That’s one reason that you won’t feel well temporarily.
 Another reason is because the liver, which is responsible for detox (whether normally or during detox protocol) is overwhelmed by the amount of “stuff” it has to deal with, and can’t keep up.
 This means the extra junk is staying in your system and making you feel ill.
 You may notice diarrhea, vomiting, or excessive sweating, because your body is attempting to get rid of the junk any way that it can.
 This is a sign that you need to slow down the detox to a pace that you can handle.
 There is no point in pushing past and causing your body to be sick because you are not really detoxing any faster.

-In the meantime, sipping water or kombucha (which can aid the liver, though also cause further detox, so be careful) or dandelion tea can help.
-Resting as much as possible, taking a bath in Epsom salts can help as well.
+Taking a bath in Epsom salts can help as well.
 The Epsom salts helps to pull toxins out through the skin and replaces magnesium you may have lost.
 This is one major way to deal with detox that is out of control.
 Eating a bit and consuming some natural sugar (fresh-squeezed fruit juice is good) can help to keep your blood sugar up and make you feel better temporarily.
-Then, cut back on your detox protocol or consult your doctor to ask what to do next.
+Then, cut back on your detox protocol, support the body systems like adrenals, liver, kidneys before detoxing, or consult your doctor to ask what to do next.